Cyprus in the Middle Ages: James I

-Peter succumbed to his lethargy, and the rule passed on to James I (1382–1398), his uncle and now prisoner in Genoa.
-He was released on harsh terms, including the proviso that all ships coming into Cyprus land in now Genoese Famagusta.
-The king also had to raise taxes in order to pay.
-He added the title the King of Armenia in 1393, though it was useless as well.
+At the time of his ascension James I was a prisoner in Genoa.
+He was released on harsh terms, including the provision that all ships coming into Cyprus land in the now Genoese Famagusta.
+He also had to raise taxes to pay for his release.
+He added the title King of Armenia in 1393, though it was also titular.
+He died in 1398 and was succeeded by Peter II's son Janus (1398–1432).

 Janus

-He was succeeded by the son of Peter the II., Janus (1398–1432), though also called the fat was described as "tall and good looking".
-He unsuccessfully tried to drive the Genoese from Famagusta.
-In 1426 the Mameluks raided the island, and Janus met them at Khirokitia.
-Apparently the troops had no water, so they drank wine instead and became rather intoxicated.
-When a Mameluk embassy was sent, it was treacherously killed by Janus' men.
-The outraged mameluks slaughtered the inebriated, enfeebled, soldiers under Janus.
-They then proceeded to expose the hoax of the levitating cross at the monastery at Stavrovouni, containing a piece deposited by St. Helena in the 4th century.
+Janus unsuccessfully tried to drive the Genoese from Famagusta.
+In 1426 the Mamluks raided the island, and Janus met them at Khirokitia.
+Apparently the troops had no water, so they drank wine instead and became intoxicated.
+When a Mamluk embassy was sent, they were killed by Janus's men.
+The outraged Mamluks killed Janus's inebriated soldiers.
+They then proceeded to expose the hoax of the levitating cross at Stavrovouni Monastery, containing a piece deposited by Staint Helena in the 4th century.
 Janus was taken to Egypt and paraded around backwards on a donkey in humiliation.
-At the same time according to the chronicle of Leontios Makhairas Cypriot serfs rebelled against the Franks and established "Re Alexis" as a king in Lefkonoiko (the word Re means king in Provençal and Italian), and "captains" in Morphou, Limassol, Lefka and Peristerona.
-It took the Frankish nobility more than 6 months to defeat the rebels and Re Alexis was eventually hanged.
-Ten months after the battle at Khirokitia, Janus was ransomed back, and Cyprus was now ruled by the Mameluks as a tributary state.
+At the same time according to the chronicle of Leontios Machairas, Cypriot serfs rebelled against the Franks and established "Re Alexis" as a king in Lefkonoiko (the word Re means king in Provençal and Italian), and "captains" in Morphou, Limassol, Lefka and Peristerona.
+It took the Frankish nobility more than 6 months to defeat the rebels with Re Alexis eventually hanged.
+Ten months after the battle at Khirokitia, Janus was ransomed back, and Cyprus was now ruled by the Mamluks as a tributary state.
+Janus died in 1432 and was succeeded by his son John II (1432–1458).

-John II
+John II and James

-His son John II (1432–1458), was described as "effeminate, but not unattractive" and was reviled by Pope Pius II as a vile evil sloth.
+John II was described as "effeminate, but not unattractive" and was reviled by Pope Pius II as a vile evil sloth.
 He was dominated by two women in his life, both Greek; Helena Palaiologina his wife and Marietta de Patras, his mistress.
-Supposedly in a fight between these two in the king's presence, the queen bit off her adversary's nose.
-As the queen was Greek, she was well loved by the Cypriots and the orthodox church.
+Supposedly in a fight between the two in the King's presence, Helena off her adversary's nose.
+As Helenawas Greek, she was well loved by the Cypriots and the orthodox church.

-Her daughter Charlotte and her opponent's son James would play huge roles in the collapse of the Lusignan dynasty.
+Helena's daughter Charlotte and Marietta's son James would play huge roles in the collapse of the Lusignan dynasty.
 James "the bastard", as he was called, was well loved by John, who made him archbishop of the island at a very young age.
 Yet Charlotte in 1458 was recognized as Queen regent, and James fled to Egypt.
 The two were said to have had a fairly good relationship, and it is probably very much due to the church that this political conflict arose between them.
 James convinced the Egyptian Sultan to aid him, promising loyalty to Egypt, and landed, armed, in 1460.